MIPI

 Image 3

-Video Playback Display Effect
+Video Playback Interface

 Audio Playback Function Usage

-Visual Interface Audio Playback: Open the Gnome desktop, find the audio file in the Gnome desktop's File Manager, and click the audio file to play it.
+GUI Audio Playback: Open the Gnome desktop, find the audio file in the Gnome desktop's File Manager, and click the audio file to play it.

 Image 1